josh-uaaa/While_Learning/README.md

 ## While_Learning

 **While_Learning** serves as a documentation of my endless pursuit of continuous learning, growth, and improvement as an aspiring software engineer.
-This repository stores exercises, as well as mini projects, that I have completed as part of this journey, reflecting my ongoing commitment to enhancing and expanding my programming skills.
+This repository stores notes, exercises, and projects that I have written and completed as part of this journey, reflecting my ongoing commitment to enhancing and expanding my programming skills.